marionsy/meet-your-new-bestfriend/README.md

 # Meet Your New Bestfriend

 <h2> Description: </h2>
-The goal is this product is for entertaining the user, you can pick your favorite dog breed and get a cute picture of it with facts and a silly name!
+The goal of this product is for entertaining the user, you can pick your favorite dog breed and get a cute picture of it with facts and a silly name!

 # <h2> Functionality: </h2>
   * Users will enter a dog breed in the search bar